Admission to the Graduate Certificate in Software Design & Development (GCSDD) requires completion of the following prerequisites:

 Please note, the Graduate Certificate in Software Design & Development does not meet the minimum enrollment requirements for students studying in the United States on an F-1 Visa.
 There may be some exceptions to this restriction; please contact the Center for International Education at firstname.lastname@example.org for further information.

-Equivalent computer programming courses and a college level calculus course may be taken at area community colleges.
-Please refer to the equivalency guide for details.
+Equivalent computer programming courses and a college level calculus course may be taken at area community colleges, or as an undergraduate non-matriculated student at UW Bothell.

-For those with work in-depth experience, CSS 142/143 can be met through a self-assessment to determine OOP skill level for admission to the graduate certificate.
-Follow the instructions on the self-assessment page.
+For those with in-depth work experience, computer programming I and II can be met through a program assessment test to determine OOP skill level for admission to the graduate certificate.
+Please contact email@example.com for further information.